How to take on Mega Ampharos in Pokémon Go

 - Shadow Flygon with Dragon Tail and Earth Power

-- Shadow Weavile with Ice Shard and Avalanche
+- Shadow Granbull with Charm and Play Rough

-Note: Shadow Dragonite and Shadow Salamence outperform every other Pokémon in the best counters list.
-Shadow Mewtwo and Shadow Flygon also perform on par with the other best counters.
-If you are able to coordinate the use of Mega Abomasnow, Shadow Weavile and other Ice type counters will perform better.

 How many players does it take to beat Mega Ampharos in Pokémon Go?

 While two top level players with the best counters can technically beat Mega Ampharos, it is an extremely difficult Raid to duo.
-Additionally, the more players you Raid with, the faster you can complete the battle, and the more Mega Energy you will be rewarded with, so I recommend tackling this Raid with as many players as you can safely gather.
+Additionally, the faster you can complete the battle, the more Mega Energy you will be rewarded with, so I recommend tackling any Mega Raid with as many players as you can safely gather.
 However, if you cannot safely coordinate with other players, you should be able to win with four Trainers.

 Weather conditions that can impact this Raid include:

-- Rain will boost Mega Ampharos' Electric type attacks.
+- Rain will boost Mega Ampharos's Electric type attacks.

 - Cloudy Weather will boost its Fighting type attacks and your Fairy type counters.